kabirpathshala/Subsitute_Teacher_finder_webApp_oneteacherabsent/README.txt

 # Substitute Finder - EMRS (Web)

-A Flask web version of your desktop app.
+A Flask web version of desktop app.
 Drop `teachers_schedule.json` in the same folder, run the server, and manage substitute assignments in the browser.
 Exports a `substitutions.csv` too.

 ## Quickstart